FAQ

 In the beginning it was all about broad, then phrase, phrase and exact… then broad match modifiers and single keyword ad groups and now it’s back to phrase and Google is saying their Broad algorithm is getting better and want users to use Broad.

-In my opinion, phrase is the way to go, and broad is a great way to spend a lot of money.
+In my opinion, phrase/exact are the way to go, and broad is a great way to spend a lot of money.

 A lot of negative keywords have to be implemented for it to work successfully.